huggingface/transformers/docs/source/en/pipeline_webserver.md

     await rq.put(out)
 ```

-Again, The proposed code is optimized for readability, not for being the best code.
+Again, the proposed code is optimized for readability, not for being the best code.
 First of all, there's no batch size limit which is usually not a
 great idea.
 Next, the timeout is reset on every queue fetch, meaning you could
 wait much more than 1ms before running the inference (delaying the first request